romanz/electrs/doc/usage.md

 The advantages of static linking:

-* The binary is self-contained and doesn't need other dependencies, it can be transferred to other machine without worryingg
+* The binary is self-contained and doesn't need other dependencies, it can be transferred to other machine without worrying
 * The binary should work pretty much with every common distro
 * Different library installed elsewhere doesn't affect the behavior of `electrs`